disk91/helium-chirpstack-community/README.md

 This program is distributed according to [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence for any private IoT device fleet purpose, without restriction.

-In case you provide a public service with this software, even free for user, or in case you manage a service for a third party with this software you have two options:
+In case you provide a public operator service with this software, even free for user, or in case you manage a such service for a third party with this software you have two options:
 - having a minimum Uplink cost of $0.00010 per Uplink x 24 Bytes
 - request for a specific license w/o pricing limitation by contacting the author